 Marion C. Bolz

 Marion is a graduate of Millsaps College in Sociology and Anthropology.
-Passionate about growing organic food, she spearheaded Mississippi’s first whole foods co-op in Jackson.
+Passionate about growing organic food, she spearheaded Mississippi’s first whole foods co-op.
 After obtaining a masters’ degree in marketing and finance from the University of Memphis, she worked as a marketing director in various industries.
 Marion moved to Raleigh in 1992 to open a marketing consultancy.
-She met her neighbors, Nancy and Tom Regan, and joined the board of Culture & Animals Foundation in 1995.
+She met her neighbors, Nancy and Tom Regan, and joined the board of CAF in 1995.
 Since 2013 she has been co-director of Wholistic Health Studio in Durham, NC, a center offering wellness classes, fitness classes, and seminars to help people reach their wellness goals and to live healthier lifestyles.
 Marion lives in Durham, North Carolina.

 Mylan Engel, Jr.